 How much does a retirement home in Kanata cost?

-Although the average rent in the Ottawa region experienced one of the highest rent increases in Ontario in 2013, the average rent in the city declined by 1.4 percent in 2014.
-According to the seniors housing survey, the vacancy rate in Ottawa West is relatively the same for units with rent ranges of $2,501 to $3,000 per month, $3,001 - $3,500 and $3,501+.
+The average rent for a seniors’ rental unit in Ottawa Region was $4,156 in 2021, according to the CMHC Seniors' Housing Survey.
+Rent for Kanata area retirement homes listed with Comfort Life range from $2200 up to $6200 (for memory care) a month.
+Available suites include studios, 1 bedroom, 1 bedroom plus den and two bedrooms.
+Most suites offer a balcony view.
+According to the survey, the vacancy rate in Ottawa West is relatively the same for units with rent ranges of $2,501 to $3,000 per month, $3,001 - $3,500 and $3,501+.
 Fewer than 4 percent of available units cost below $2,500 a month.
 The cost of a retirement home in Kanata will vary greatly with the type of care and lifestyle you or your loved one(s) choose(s).
 Rates will change with the type of accommodation you decide upon (available suites include studios, 1 bedroom, and 2 bedrooms).

 Medical and safety services